Skip to main content

 Why use a dynamic IaCM inventory for Ansible when Terraform or OpenTofu provisions the hosts?

 A dynamic inventory reads workspace outputs so host lists stay aligned with what was just provisioned.
-See [Ansible in IaCM — Overview](/docs/infra-as-code-management/configuration-management/ansible/overview) and [Get started — Create an Inventory](/docs/infra-as-code-management/configuration-management/ansible/get-started#step-1-create-an-inventory).
+Go to Ansible in IaCM overview to understand the mental model, and go to create an inventory to configure one.

 How do I pass values such as a build or application version into an Ansible playbook in IaCM?

-Define keys on the inventory [Variables](/docs/infra-as-code-management/configuration-management/ansible/get-started#add-variables) tab (including secrets) and reference them in the playbook as Ansible variables.
-For pipeline-level values, use [runtime inputs](/docs/platform/variables-and-expressions/runtime-inputs) or [pipeline variables](/docs/platform/variables-and-expressions/add-a-variable).
+Define keys on the inventory variables tab (including secrets) and reference them in the playbook as Ansible variables.
+Go to add variables to configure them.
+For pipeline-level values, use runtime inputs or pipeline variables.

 Next steps for this pattern

-- Return to Get started with Ansible in IaCM if you still need to register inventories or the plugin step.
+• Go to Get started with Ansible in IaCM to register inventories or the plugin step if you have not done so yet.

 Use Case 2: Rolling OS Patch Across a Database Cluster